By Tim Lambert

 Animals and Plants

 Many fruit trees grew in Israel, including almonds, pomegranate, and fig trees.
 There were also date palms.
 Oak trees were common in Israel.
-So were poplars and pine and fir trees grew in the mountains.
+So were poplars and pine and fir trees growing in the mountains.
 Acacia trees grew in the desert.
 Nevertheless, Israel was not densely wooded.
 There were also many wildflowers in Israel.
 Unfortunately, there were also thorns and thistles.

 Medicine in the New Testament